Individual Website Project Description

 - Test your site in multiple browsers and devices.

-- Use the browser's DevTools to check for JavaScript runtime errors in the console or click the red, error icon in the upper right corner of DevTools.
+- Use the browser's DevTools to check for JavaScript runtime errors.

 - Use DevTools CSS Overview to check your color contrast.